nicholasmfraser/biorxiv/README.md

 * `data` contains all raw data files produced during our analysis.
 The `analysis` folder within contains aggregated datasets produced by `bioRxiv_analysis.Rmd`.

-* `sql` contains all SQL scripts used to retrieve data from the KB Scopus data.
+* `sql` contains all SQL scripts used to retrieve data from our Scopus database.
 * `outputs/figures` contains all figures produced in the study, which are included in the manuscript.